gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 **Please note again the limitations outlined below!**

-- Only compilation with CUDA is supported.
+- PME GPU offload is supported on NVIDIA hardware with CUDA and AMD hardware with OpenCL.

 - Only a PME order of 4 is supported on GPUs.